alttch/eva3/doc/framework-development.rst

 The client MUST be able to process serialized item states ("d" field) both as a single event (dict) or as a group of events (array of dicts).

-The client MUST send subscribe frame every time a new web socket is connected.
+The client MUST send a subscribe frame every time a new web socket is connected.
 If another subscribe frame is sent later during the session, it overrides the previous one.

 Log events
 ----------

-The client can subscribe to the server log events by sending the following JSON frame to web socket (requires either master key or "sysfunc" key permission):
+The client can subscribe to server log events by sending the following JSON frame to a web socket (requires either master key or "sysfunc" key permission):

 .. code:: json